datasketch/dev/content/faq.md

 ## How can I contribute

-For code read our contribuitor guidelines here (coming soon)
+For code read our contribuitor guidelines (coming soon)